-When Rights are Denied
+When Rights are Denied (Grades 9 -12)

-This program challenges students to witness a range of historical and contemporary world events as examples of what can happen when human rights are denied.
+This program challenges students to witness a range of historical and contemporary world events as examples of what happen when human rights are denied.
 Charters and declarations help to protect our human rights but require ongoing vigilance to prevent grave violations.
 Together, we investigate primary and secondary sources of evidence and interact in dialogue exercises to explore our own concepts of freedom and discrimination.

 Learn the central concept of inherent human dignity and how its denial has been used to justify serious human rights violations followed by mass atrocities.